gongqilin/API/my_application/edit_application.md

         <br><br>
         ![Regenerate Secret](../images/RegenerateSecret.png)
         <br><br>
-        Once the Application/Client Secret is regenerated it will be displayed in '_Raw Format_'.  **This should be copied and safe guarded**.
-When the Application/Client Secret is regenerated, the user will be displayed a copy button next to the generated secret as shown below.<br><br>
+        Once the Application/Client Secret is regenerated it will be displayed in '_Raw Format_'.  **This should be copied and safeguarded**.
+When the Application/Client Secret is regenerated, a copy button will display next to the generated secret as shown below.<br><br>
         ![Copy Secret](../images/CopySecret.png)
         <br><br>
-        You could select the copy button to copy the Application/Client Secret to the clip board.
+        You can select the copy button to copy the Application/Client Secret to the clipboard.
         <br><br>Once the Application is saved, this secret will be encrypted.
-BGL does not store the _Raw Format_ and there is no way of retrieving the _Raw Format_.  </td>
+BGL does not store the _Raw Format_ and it is not possible for BGL to retrieve the _Raw Format_.  </td>
         <td>Yes</td>
     </tr>
     <tr>
         <td><a name="applicationRedirectURL">Redirect URLs</a></td>
-        <td>The URL that will be used to redirect after Authorization.  <br><br>The first URL entered in the list will be taken as the default redirect url (which will be displayed in a different colour in the list).  <br><br>However, if you wish to use any other call back url in the list that you have added, then you will need to provide this in the [Request for Authorization Code](../getting_started/request_for_an_authorization_code.md).  <br><br>Atleast one Redicrect URL should be added to this field.
-You can add upto 5 Redicrect URLs.
+        <td>The URL that will be used to redirect after Authorization.  <br><br>The first URL entered in the list will be taken as the default redirect url (which will be displayed in a different colour in the list).  <br><br>However, if you wish to use any other call back url in the list that you have added, then you will need to provide this in the [Request for Authorization Code](../getting_started/request_for_an_authorization_code.md).  <br><br>At least one Redicrect URL should be added to this field.
+You can add up to 5 Redicrect URLs.
 Only valid URLs can be entered into this field.</td>
         <td>Yes</td>
     </tr>
     <tr>